Kitura/kitura.dev/content/docs/guides/web/stencil.md

 Now to test our templating, we first need to start the Kitura server.

-Then in a browser open: http://localhost:8080/stencil
+Then in a browser open: <a href="http://localhost:8080/stencil" target="blank">localhost:8080/stencil</a>

 In the browser we should see: